obsidiansystems/obelisk/lib/route/docs/introduction.md

 constructor to match on when we're deciding what code to run.
 It will also be used to help build type-safe links within our application, as well as declare what types are expected from the route.

-Recall that our abstract route definition was a route for every user, parameterised over their user ID.
+Recall that our abstract route definition was a homepage for every user, parameterised over their user ID.
 Now we begin to make this into a concrete definition.

 Add the following constructor to `FrontendRoute` in `Common.Route`: